JonnyEvans321/SymbolFix/README.md

 After testing on a handful of Engineers at work, SymbolFix has built up a diverse library of symbols which it will auto-format.
 What's more, the add-in contains a user-form that allows users to add extra engineering symbols to the library.
 When a user adds a symbol, it automatically gets added to a list of 'pending symbols' (if consenting, via email), meaning that there is an ever growing library of useful symbols that SymbolFix can auto-format.

 ## Installation
-1. Download the file ‘SymbolFix.xlam’
+1. Download the file ‘SymbolFixVBA.xlam’
 2. Open Excel
 3. Enable SymbolFix add-in:
     1. Click the windows button